MacOS Catalina: Time Machine

-A number of under-the-hood changes were made to Time Machine, the backup software.
-For example, the manner in which backup data is stored on network-attached devices was changed, and this change is not backwards-compatible with earlier versions of macOS.
+A number of under-the-hood changes were made to Time Machine, MacOS's backup software.
+One change was the manner in which backup data is stored on network-attached devices was changed, and this change is not backwards-compatible with earlier versions of macOS.

 Apple declined to document these changes, but some of them have been noted.

+Pro Display XDR

+macOS Catalina 10.15.2 adds compatibility with the Pro Display XDR and enables 6016×3384 output on the 2019 iMac and 2018 15-inch MacBook Pro.

 Applications

 iTunes

 iTunes is replaced by separate Music, Podcasts, TV and Books apps, in line with iOS. iOS device management is now conducted via Finder.
 The TV app on Mac supports Dolby Atmos, Dolby Vision, and HDR10 on MacBooks released in 2018 or later, while 4K HDR playback is supported on Macs released in 2018 or later when connected to a compatible display.

 Find My

-Find My Mac and Find My Friends are merged into an application called Find My.
+Find My Mac and the Find My Friends widget were merged into Find My.